S-i-l-v-e-t/multiplayer-crew-manager/README.md

 Steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2775613786
+Fixed by Silvet for Break the v1.6.17.0 (PvE only,maybe someday i'll expend PvP mode if the origin author still not update..)
 # Description

 Got only a few friends that you want to play Barotrauma with, but the Bots make game less tolerable? **Well worry no more!
 Kinda ...**